yleeyilin/tp/docs/DeveloperGuide.md

 **MSS**:

 1. User requests to pin a contact.
-2. PoochPlanner displays a list of contact with pinned contact at the top.
+2. PoochPlanner displays the contacts list with the pinned contacts at the top.

     Use case ends.